Rhoslyn Coles

 Email: rhoslyn.coles"aloop"math.tu-chemnitz.de

 I am a postdoctoral researcher at the Technische Universität Chemnitz working within the Reiter Group (Harmonic Analysis).
+I completed my PhD at the Technische Universität Berlin in February 2024 under the supervision of Prof. Myfanwy Evans.

 Can Solvents Tie Knots?
 Helical Folds of Biopolymers in Liquid Environments